-In a performance-based model component, CDC-recognized organizations may receive a pre-determined reimbursement amount if specified outcomes have been met.
+In a performance-based reimbursement model, CDC-recognized organizations may receive a predetermined reimbursement amount if specified outcomes have been met.
 There are multiple designs to carry this out.
 Under one example, once an enrollee achieves 5 percent weight loss from baseline weight, the provider will be reimbursed the performance-based amount; however, if weight loss is not achieved, no performance-based reimbursement will be given.
 Under a different example, the provider may be reimbursed on a sliding scale, and as each additional percentage of weight is lost from the baseline, a level of pre-determined reimbursement amount will be given.
-It may be difficult to use this component as a discrete model.
-As such, a combination model is typically favored, such as the Attendance Milestone and Performance-Based Combination Model, which provides payment for attendance along with a performance incentive bonus.

-b.
-Fill out the performance-based component reimbursement rate in the table below.
+Fill out the performance-based component rei imbursement rate in the table belo

 Weight Loss Outcome Amount

 5% weight loss

-I

 In Step #2 of Template B in the Budget Projection Template, shown in the image above, the user may fill in performance-based fee amounts of their choice.
-The performance-based fee amounts used in the MDPP include:
+The performance-based fee amounts used in the Medicare Diabetes Prevention Program (MDPP) include: